Neural graph embeddings as explicit low-rank matrix factorization for link prediction: Introduction

-In information sciences, networks are a convenient representation of the relationships of complex system components, such that the interconnectivity of nodes and edges inherently encodes valuable information about the system.
-It is such a flexible tool that has been used to represent complex emerging patterns in disparate domains, such as molecular biology and social sciences.
-Perhaps, one reason for the flexibility of this representation, is that the information stored within can be understood through the analysis of its topology.
-Since decades a very popular problem in information sciences has been the link prediction~\cite{libennowell2003}.
-Which links are likely to emerge as a complex process unfolds?
-Given the current topology of the network, what are the missing links that we need to uncover?
-To address this problem, one common way is to treat the network as a graph $G=(V, E)$ with nodes $u \in V$ and edges $(u, v) \in E; u, v \in V$.
-Then, to perform link prediction, one would split the graph edges $E$ into two partitions (not necessarily of the same size) $E_{train}, E_{test}$, which serve the purpose of \emph{positive} edges.
-Next, we sample the non-existent edges $(u, v) \not \in E$ to make $\bar{E_{train}}, \bar{E_{test}}$, which serve as \emph{negative} examples.
+Networks are a convenient representation of the relationships of complex system components, such that the interconnectivity of nodes and edges inherently encodes valuable information about the system.
+It is such a flexible tool that has been used to represent complex emerging patterns in disparate domains, from molecular biology to social sciences \citep{reka2002}.
+Perhaps, one reason for the flexibility of this representation, is that the information stored within can be understood through the analysis of its topology. \emph{Link prediction}~\citep{libennowell2003} has become a popular pattern recognition problem, where given the current topology of the network we predict the next most likely links to emerge.
+To address this problem, one common way is to treat the network as a graph \(G=(V, E)\) with nodes \(u \in V\) and edges \((u, v) \in E; u, v \in V\).
+Then, to perform link prediction, one would split the graph edges \(E\) into two partitions (not necessarily of the same size) \(E_{train}, E_{test}\), which serve the purpose of \emph{positive} edges.
+Next, we sample the non-existent edges \((u, v) \not \in E\) to make \(\bar{E_{train}}, \bar{E_{test}}\), which serve as \emph{negative} examples.
 Habitually, one would then come up with a prediction model that would learn patterns from the training dataset; typically learn to score positive edges higher than negatives.
 And the prediction performance of such a model would be assessed on the test set with an accuracy metric.
-As a result, one would hope that through this partitioning the prediction model would generalize enough to predict the future states of the system, i.e., to predict the formation of new links.
+As a result, one would hope that through this partitioning the prediction model would generalize enough to predict the future states of the system, i.e., to predict the formation of new links \citep{ma2022}.